Fried Calamari (1 Piece)

 How to consume Fried Calamari without glucose spikes

-Include healthy fats such as avocado or a sprinkle of nuts like almonds or walnuts.
-Healthy fats can help moderate blood sugar spikes by slowing digestion.
+Include avocado or a small serving of nuts like almonds, which can help moderate blood sugar levels.

 Mindful Eating